joakimk/solokit/README.markdown

 For each layer, Solokit looks for a directory structure like this:

-    cookbooks/upstream # Unchanged cookbooks downloaded from opscode, or simular. cookbooks/site     # Changes or entierly new cookbooks for Solokit, your project or env. chef/solo.rb       # Specifies where to find files. chef/server.json   # Default config, just calls roles/base.rb.
+    cookbooks/upstream # Unchanged cookbooks downloaded from opscode or other upstream source. cookbooks/site     # Changes or entierly new cookbooks for Solokit, your project or env. chef/solo.rb       # Specifies where to find files. chef/server.json   # Default config, just calls roles/base.rb.